InnovateAsterisk/Browser-Phone/README.md

 ```

 #### Configure Asterisk with Github files
-Note: this section assumes you are folowing this guid and dont have any existing configurations in place.
+> Note: this section assumes you are following this guide and don't have any existing configurations in place.
 If you do, simply open the config files described below, and copy out the settings that you need.
 Return to home folder:
 ```
 $ cd ~